Successful completion of Twinning project in Azerbaijan

 Conditions for lasting project success

-At the event, Managing Director of DAkkS Dr. Stephan Finke paid tribute to the success of the project, noting that it establishes the conditions for continued good cooperation between the European Union and Azerbaijan.
+At the event, Chief Executive Officer of DAkkS Dr. Stephan Finke paid tribute to the success of the project, noting that it establishes the conditions for continued good cooperation between the European Union and Azerbaijan.
 In his presentation, he underlined the requirements that are important for the sustainable further development of AzAK.
 “For the moment, we can all be proud of what has been achieved, but it is important to devote just as much energy to building on the results,” said Dr. Finke.
 He said that an indispensable basis for this is a legal framework for accreditation activities that is in line with current international requirements, adding that another essential responsibility of the national accreditation bodies is to anticipate economic developments and continuously expand their own competences to respond to them.

 Twinning is the programme financed by the European Union for the development and harmonisation of public structures (institution building) in EU Candidate Countries and European Neighbourhood Countries in line with EU administrative practices and European standards.

 At the centre of the Twinning project in Azerbaijan was the national accreditation body, with the aim of strengthening its operations through the experience of its European partners.
 An improved quality of infrastructure in the country, geared towards European and international requirements, should enable a strengthening of the national economy and an expansion in trade in industrial goods.

 The project started on 1 July 2017, with the European Union providing an overall project budget of 1.2 million euros.